runekaagaard/django-hypergen/examples/coredocs/LIVEVIEW.rst

     app_name = 'myapp'

-    # Automatically creates urlpatterns for all functions in views.py decorated with @liveview or @callback.
+    # Automatically creates urlpatterns for all functions in views.py decorated with @liveview or @action.
     urlpatterns = autourls(views, namespace="myapp")

 And in your ``views.py`` file your should reverse urls to other views directly on the views as::